Problem 6 - XOR Linked List

 database lock.
 Because mutability is very explicit in Rust, there can be as

-as desired for a single location in memory.
+many readers as desired for a single location in memory.
 However, when

-wants to mutate that memory, it receives and keeps exclusive
+a writer wants to mutate that memory, it receives and keeps exclusive

 access to that memory until the work is complete.